Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 1. We’re setting the offset to 13 because we determined previously that the offset for `firstName` in the data layout is 9 and we want to additionally skip the first 4 bytes indicating the length of the string.
 2. We’re using a third party library `bs58` to perform base-58 encoding on the search term.
 You can install it using `npm install bs58`.

-# Demo
+# Lab

 Remember that Movie Review app we worked on in the last two lessons?
 We’re going to spice it up a little by paging the review list, ordering the reviews so they aren’t so random, and adding some basic search functionality.
-No worries if you’re just jumping into this lesson without having looked at the previous ones - as long as you have the prerequisite knowledge, you should be able to follow the demo without having worked in this specific project yet.
+No worries if you’re just jumping into this lesson without having looked at the previous ones - as long as you have the prerequisite knowledge, you should be able to follow the lab without having worked in this specific project yet.

 ![Screenshot of movie review frontend](../assets/movie-reviews-frontend.png)

 ### **1. Download the starter code**

-If you didn’t complete the demo from the last lesson or just want to make sure that you didn’t miss anything, you can download the [starter code](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-deserialize-account-data).
+If you didn’t complete the lab from the last lesson or just want to make sure that you didn’t miss anything, you can download the [starter code](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-deserialize-account-data).

 The project is a fairly simple Next.js application.
 It includes the `WalletContextProvider` we created in the Wallets lesson, a `Card` component for displaying a movie review, a `MovieList` component that displays reviews in a list, a `Form` component for submitting a new review, and a `Movie.ts` file that contains a class definition for a `Movie` object.